Kaggle/jupyterlab/README.md

 ### Development

-Here are some quick instruction to get your started experiementing with this extension locally.
+Here are some quick instructions to get you started experimenting with this extension locally.

 #### Requirements